maddy333/DatabricksProject/README.md

 # DatabricksProject

 # Project Overview
-This comprehensive, industry-level data engineering project is designed to equip you with the essential skills needed to excel in the field and secure job offers in 2025.
-Unlike hobby projects, this one focuses on real-world scenarios and provides in-depth knowledge of updated Databricks and dbt functionalities.
-It covers the entire data pipeline lifecycle, from raw data ingestion to building a refined gold layer and connecting with a popular transformation tool like dbt.
+This comprehensive, industry-level data engineering project is  covers the entire data pipeline lifecycle, from raw data ingestion to building a refined gold layer and connecting with a popular transformation tool like dbt.
 # Architecture